-If you were approved and have been waiting for an old Home Care Package level upgrade, you will be allocated that equivalent HCP package level funding, even if the new funding is allocated to you after 1 November 2025.
-You will only move up to a Support at Home classification level if you are formally assessed by the Single Assessment Service after 1 November 2025.
+If you were approved and have been waiting for a Home Care Package, you will be allocated that equivalent HCP package level funding, even if the new funding is allocated to you after 1 November 2025.
+You will only move up to a specific Support at Home Classification level if you are formally assessed by the Single Assessment Service after 1 November 2025.